SightlessDog/Fighting/README.md

 ![Health Bar](Assets/Screenshots/HealthBarEmpties.png)
 ![Winner Screen](Assets/Screenshots/WinnerScreen.png)

 # Internal Things

 - Please make sure to import Animations under Assets before starting the project
 - No direct pushes to master, If you built a new feature then please checkout a new branch and then make a merge request
 - Merge Requests has to be reviewed/tested by at least one person, if it was approved then it can be merged (please no hard feelings here and dob't anything personal :))
-- Private fields has to start with an underscore please ("_")
+- Private fields has to start with an underscore please ("\_")
 - Please try to name your variables as accurate as possible (think of the people who don't know the code)
 - Please try to stay within the convention of conventional commits https://www.conventionalcommits.org/en/v1.0.0/

+# Participants

+- Elyess Eleuch
+- Liav Keren
+- Sophie Preußer
+- Linh Pham